-- Always store the floor and moldings in normal ambient living conditions, i.e., between 35% and 55% relative humidity. - Do not store in a garage, basement, or other locations where the wood would be exposed to the effects of uncontrolled humidity. - Avoid uselessly opening the boxes. - Do not open the boxes ends.
+- Always store the floor and moldings in the area the material will be installed.
+Follow the manufactures recommendations for conditions needed to be met for the environment, i.e., between 35% and 55% relative humidity. - Do not store in a garage, basement, or other locations where the wood would be exposed to the effects of uncontrolled humidity and environment conditions. - When storing material boxes should remain closed in manufactures packaging including the box ends.